RBrock94/TreeBumblebee_Bottleneck/DiploidMaleAnalysis/README.md

 # Diploid male analysis

-R code and data used to estimate levels of genetic diversity and diploid male production in a UK _B. hypnorum_ population.
+R code and data used to estimate levels of genetic diversity and diploid male production from males in a UK _B. hypnorum_ population.

 This analysis requires the following programs:
 * R (https://www.r-project.org/)